robinsalehjan/tilde/README.md

 # Prequisite

-This README assumes you have Swift and Xcode installed locally.

-1. Set environment variables in shell
+1. Set environment variables in shell or create .env file with the contents of:

 ```
 export DATABASE_HOST="hostname"
 export DATABASE_PORT="5432"